SPECTRA-ELECTRONICS/ard_lpc_a10/README.md

 ## Installation guide

--General requirements
+- General requirements
     * PC with Arduino IDE (1.6.4 or newer) (Windows, Linux, MAC)
     * Internet connection

--CONTROLLINO library
+- CONTROLLINO library
     * Start Arduino IDE, navigate to Sketch–>Include Library–>Manage Libraries
     * In the Library Manager type CONTROLLINO into the filter text box and search for CONTROLLINO library
     * When found, select the latest version and install it.
 The installation process should be fully automated
     * When finished - check in Sketch–>Include Library menu that you can see the CONTROLLINO library there
-    * You can also check if you can see the set of CONTROLLINO examples in File->Examples->CONTROLLINO -CONTROLLINO boards hardware definition
+    * You can also check if you can see the set of CONTROLLINO examples in File->Examples->CONTROLLINO

+- CONTROLLINO boards hardware definition
     * Navigate to File–>Preferences
     * Copy-paste the following link to the Additional Boards Manager URLs: https://raw.githubusercontent.com/CONTROLLINO-PLC/CONTROLLINO_Library/master/Boards/package_ControllinoHardware_index.json
     * Press OK button